Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 2. Jumping: when the user presses space, the character will move upwards vertically a set amount.
 Because the character implements the Gravity interface, the character should fall back towards the ground after reaching the apex of the jump.
 Furthermore, the character will be able to be controlled while in the air (right and left).
 If the character collides with an object while jumping, the full jump will not be done, and normal rules of collision will be applied.

+3. PowerUp: when the user runs into a specific powerup object, the user's character will obtain some special power such as slowed time, invincibility, or decreased size.
+The powerup will be applied for a period of 15 seconds.

 4. Timer running out: If the timer hits zero while the user is still playing the level, the user loses the game.
 The user will be sent to a new screen with prompts to either restart or quit the game.